 Arethusa of Siracusa (asteroid #95) She was portrayed on many coins in ancient times (a symbol of values).
-She represents our powerful connection to the primordial waters and fire within, helping us to move deeper into what holds us in bondage and make our personal spiritual journey more ‘personal’.
-Many things take courage to crash against the shore over and over to find the gems we need to feel at peace, to heal our self, to speak our truth and seeing the medicine in continual practices of letting go of addictions, of relationships of old belief system, anything that is abusive to us or tear our self esteem down.
+She represents our powerful connection to the primordial waters, helping us to move deeper into the mystery.
+Many things take courage to crash against the shore over and over to find the gems we need to feel at peace, to heal our self, to speak our truth from feeling, since she is a water goddess.